Lemons, Lavender, & Laundry

 Baseball/Football Card Organization

-This is one of my favorite projects of all time, and I discussed the process of making this card catalog storage in week 2 and week 3.
+This is one of my favorite projects!
+I discussed the process of turning this card catalog into baseball card storage in weeks 2 and 3.
 The gist: we took an old card catalog my dad gifted me for Christmas a few years ago, and gave it some paint, new hairpin legs, and a wooden top.
 With the millions (okay… thousands) of baseball and football cards my son has, this was the perfect way to store them!

-This was a questionable project on our list.
-I didn’t know if time and budget would allow for a dresser makeover, and unfortunately, time was not on our side.
+The dresser makeover was a questionable project on the list.
+I didn’t know if time and budget would allow for it, and unfortunately, time was not on our side.
 I still have some money left over in the budget, so maybe we’ll get to this a little later.
-However, we did do something that wasn’t on our list… This room has a ledge that is made out of drywall (I feel like this is a common thing in homes), but both my husband and I thought it would look better if we added wood to the top to create a little warmth and texture, so my hubby grabbed some old barn wood we had out in the garage; cut it, sanded it, stained it, and nailed it onto the top.
+However, we did do something that wasn’t on our list… This room has a ledge that is made out of drywall (I feel like this is a common thing in homes), but both my husband and I thought it would look better if we added wood to the top to create a little warmth and texture, so my hubby grabbed some old barn wood we had in the garage; cut it, sanded it, stained it, and nailed it onto the top.

 Paint & Posters